TechTeam473/techteam473.github.io/about-us.md

 <h3 class="name">Hume</h3>
 <p class="name-desc">Story-crafter ⚬ Modeler ⚬ Designer ⚬ Voice Actor</p>
 Hume is our architecture modeler.
-While he's certified in Java and is quite the programmer, Hume prefers the hardware side of computers.
+While he has experience in Java and Python and is quite the programmer, Hume prefers the hardware side of computers.
 That being said, he makes his own indie games in Unreal Engine.
 That, coupled with his experience in Blender, makes him very capable and very exciting to work with.

 <h3 class="name">Landen</h3>
 <p class="name-desc">Sound Designer ⚬ Story-crafter ⚬ Voice Actor</p>